shiroe1036/fastApi_pratique/readme.txt

-launch fastapi app = uvicorn app.main:app --realod
+set Database in database.py, on the line 5 launch application; uvicorn app.main:app --realod